 CHHS consults with numerous community stakeholders to ensure resources are provided to citizens in need of public assistance.
-The list of organization listed above are representative of government agencies, service providers, educators, veteran services, schools, and public health.
-CHHS provides an inclusive opportunity for citizen engagement in all planning processes.
+The list of organization listed above are representative of government

 No major agencies involved in housing or community development were intentionally excluded from consultation.
 Every effort was made to ensure advance publication of meetings and opportunities to contribute.